Leo the Lion (MGM): Secondary MGM logo

 MGM also used a secondary logo, seen in the opening and closing credits of most classic MGM movies.
 This design originated as the Metro-Goldwyn Pictures logo from 1923 to 1925.
-The logo features a graphic of a reclining lion (from a side view) on a pedestal that has the text "A Metro-Goldwyn-Mayer Picture" inscribed on it.
+The logo features a graphic of a reclining lion (from a side view) on a pedestal that has the text "A Metro-Goldwyn-Mayer Picture" on a banner below it.
 Behind the lion is a semi-circular film ribbon with the "Ars Gratia Artis" motto ("Art for art's sake"), much like the film ribboning of the company's primary logo.
 On either side of the pedestal are torches.
-This secondary logo was used in the opening title and end titles of most MGM films from the mid-1920s until the early 1960s, then moved to the main film credits until c.
-1983.
+This secondary logo was used in the opening title and end titles of most MGM films from the mid-1920s until the early 1960s, then moved to the main film credits until 1984.
 This logo was last seen in the 1994 film That's Entertainment!
 III.

 Many of the short subjects produced by Hal Roach studios during the late 1920s and 1930s such as Our Gang and Laurel and Hardy featured a variation of the secondary logo in their closing titles.
 This variation had a lion cub on the pedestal, looking straight at the viewer.

-In addition, several MGM films made in the late 1930s and early '40s set their entire opening credits against a background of a relief carving of an outline of the reclining lion image, similar to the one seen on the secondary logo.
+In addition, several MGM films made in the late 1930s and early 1940s set their entire opening credits against a background of a relief carving of an outline of the reclining lion image, similar to the one seen on the secondary logo.
 Among the many films that include this kind of credits sequence are Ninotchka (1939), starring Greta Garbo and This Man's Navy (1945) with Wallace Beery.
 This reclining lion image was later used as the logo for MGM Television in the late 1950s.